Arbor Realty Trust Inc. (ABR) vs. Its Peers: A Comparison

 Conclusion

-In conclusion, Arbor Realty Trust Inc. (ABR) has seen mixed performance in recent times.
-Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
+In conclusion, Arbor Realty Trust Inc. (ABR) has seen bad performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.